hebcal/hebcal/README.md

    -x, --no-rosh-chodesh | Suppress Rosh Chodesh.
    -y, --year-abbrev | Print only last two digits of year.
-   --years N | Generate events for `N` years (default `1`) --ykk | Include Yom Kippur Katan, minor day of atonement occurring monthly on the day preceding each Rosh Chodesh
+   --years N | Generate events for `N` years (default `1`) --yerushalmi | Output the Yerushalmi Yomi for the entire date range.
+   --ykk | Include Yom Kippur Katan, minor day of atonement occurring monthly on the day preceding each Rosh Chodesh

 #### Options related to candle-lighting times